xxl4/me/source/_posts/How-to-Use-Generative-Model.md

 lang: en
 comments: true
 ---
 Today, i will use python language to use Google Generative AI.
-I will use mysql and redis for data storage.
+I will use mysql and redis for data storage.I will use mysql and redis for data storage.
+You should have a google api key.https://makersuite.google.com/app/apikey

 .env
 ```